Sal-Meter Negative Definition v1.0 — What Is NOT a Sal-Meter

 What may follow

-Confirmed non-compliance may lead to public notice, registry exclusion, and legal action consistent with license and trademark frameworks.
+Confirmed non-compliance may lead to public notice, registry exclusion, correction request, helper-surface clarification, or legal action consistent with license and trademark frameworks.

 How to Cite